tuairisc/kaitain/README.md

 ![The Tuairisc.ie logo](/assets/images/tuairisc.jpg?raw=true 'Tuairisc.ie')

 # Tuairisc.ie
-This repository is the WordPress theme for the [Tuairisc.ie](http://www.tuairisc.ie), derived from the [Gazeti](http://www.wpzoom.com/themes/gazeti/) theme by [WPZOOM](http://www.wpzoom.com/) and published in compliance with the GPL.
+This repository is the WordPress theme for the [Tuairisc.ie](http://www.tuairisc.ie).

 ## Description
 This is the WordPress theme for [Tuairisc.ie](http://www.tuairisc.ie).
-The majority of the code in this project is derived from Gazeti.
 The Sass appearance framework is wholly original code.
 I'm not sure how much excitement you expect from a WordPress theme, but this is a responsive.
 It runs /okay-ish/.
 I like ponies.

 ## License
 All of the PHP code in the project is licensed under the GPL v3 or later, except as otherwise noted.